stackoverjoe/react-native-typescript-bootstrap/README.md

 # react-native-typescript-bootstrap

 A repo to barebones implement numerous react-native/Expo components with typescript.
 Created by running _expo init projectname_ and selecting the typescript with tabs option.
-Contribution and suggestions welcomed!
+Contributions and suggestions welcomed!

 ## Currently Demonstrates